uabrc/uabrc.github.io/docs/data_management/storage.md

 If you are using `amperenodes` and the A100 GPUs, then it is highly recommended to move your input files to `/local/$SLURM_JOB_ID` prior to running your workflow, to ensure adequate GPU performance.
 Using `$USER_SCRATCH`, or other network file locations, will starve the GPU of data, resulting in poor performance.
 For more information please see [Ensuring IO Performance With A100 GPUs](../cheaha/slurm/gpu.md#ensuring-io-performance-with-a100-gpus).

+Important caveats:

+Be sure that your files will fit in `/local/` before starting.
+You can test disk size using `df -h | grep "local"`.
+Most nodes have 1.0 TB, the `amperenodes` have 6.0 TB.

 Be sure to clean up `/local/$SLURM_JOB_ID` after your job is complete!

 An example script to automate this process is shown below.
+This example shows how you can wrap your workflow with deployment and cleanup of local scratch.
+The following sample script only applies if you are running a small number of jobs (less than one hundred).
+If you need to run many jobs all using the same data, such as with a large array using the `--array` flag, please [contact us](../help/support.md) about preloading the data onto your desired nodes.
+This will avoid the per-job overhead of copying and deleting files.

 ```bash
 #!/bin/bash